ebryn/EasyIndexedDB/README.md

 ## Error Handing

-If an error is encountered during an IndexedDB request, EIDB will catch it.
-If `EIDB.LOG_ERRORS = true` (default), then you will see error information in the browser console.
+EIDB can funnel error handling into one place by setting `EIDB.ERROR_HANDLING = true' (false by default.)
 If you want to process the error in your application, then you can register an error handler with EIDB.

 ```javascript
 EIDB.registerErrorHandler(function(err) {
    /* have the app process the error */
 });
 ```

+If `EIDB.ERROR_LOGGING = true` (default), then you will see error information in the browser console as well.

 ## Working Closer to the IndexedDB API
 EIDB will automatically take care of some of the details of using IndexedDB (database versioning, placing a "_key" value in records when out-of-line object stores are used, creating indexes as needed, etc.).
 If this does not suite your needs, you can work at a more granular level.
 Here is an example: